top of page

 dog agility

-Wanting my dog to learn something as quickly as possible has many times led to it taking longer to achieve that goal.
-This seems counter intuitive, I know, but it will become clear as I explain.
+Wanting my dog to learn something as quickly as possible with long and frequent training sessions often backfires and leads to it taking longer to achieve that goal.
+This seems counterintuitive, I know, but it will become clear as I explain.

 In my effort to move things along I’ve made mistakes that put pressure on the dog and cause them to shut down.
 There are three typical errors that I’ve made – sometimes at the same time.
 And I didn’t make this error just once, but too many times.
 (What can I say, I’m not always the fastest learner…) I’ve finally learned my lesson, to the benefit of my dogs and my clients.